Whale

 Cetaceans are divided into two parvorders.
 The larger parvorder, Mysticeti (baleen whales), is characterized by the presence of baleen, a sieve-like structure in the upper jaw made of keratin, which it uses to filter plankton, among others, from the water.
 Odontocetes (toothed whales) are characterized by bearing sharp teeth for hunting, as opposed to their counterparts' baleen.[10]

 Cetaceans and artiodactyls now are classified under the order Cetartiodactyla, often still referred to as Artiodactyla, which includes both whales and hippopotamuses.
-The hippopotamus and pygmy hippopotamus are the whales' closest terrestrial living relatives.[11]
+The common hippopotamus and pygmy hippopotamus are the whales' closest terrestrial living relatives.[11]

 Mysticetes